Hepatitis C Virus Antibody Screen for Cadaveric or Hemolyzed Specimens, Serum

 -Serologic tests cannot provide information on clinical response to antiviral therapy.

-Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as a nucleic acid test for HCV RNA.
+Positive screening serologic test results should be followed by a confirmatory or supplemental test, such as line immunoassay for HCV antibodies or a nucleic acid test for HCV RNA.
 Although nucleic acid tests provide a very sensitive and specific approach to directly detect HCV RNA in a patient's blood, they are not suitable for use in testing cadaveric or hemolyzed serum specimens due to interference of heme with the nucleic acid amplification processes.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-All specimens with signal-to-cutoff ratios of > or =1.0 will be considered reactive.
+All specimens with signal-to-cutoff ratios of > or =1.0 will be considered reactive and reflex to the hepatitis C virus antibody confirmatory test by line immunoassay (HCVL) at an additional charge.
 Additional testing is needed to differentiate between past (resolved) and chronic hepatitis C.